Indexes

 DROP [GLOBAL|LOCAL] INDEX ON <TABLE>(<columns>);

-The following system tables give you additional information on the available indexes in the database:
+The following system tables provide additional information on the available indexes in the database:

 The overall compressed size of all indexes are found in the AUXILIARY_SIZE column in EXA_DB_SIZE_LAST_DAY and similar tables.